 True love begins with loving oneself first.
 Think about for a minute.
 How can you give what you do not have within you- or what you deny yourself?

-Self-love was not a something that I consciously considered or thought about while growing up.
-Perhaps like many people who come from a similar (Mideastern) life background, we were raised to take “care of the other”, to help and give to the other, to be reliable family member – in short, “the others” come first.
+While growing up, self-love was not something that I consciously considered, or thought about.
+Perhaps like many people who come from a similar (Mideastern) life background, we were raised to take “care of the other”, to help and give to the other, to be a reliable family member.
+In other words “others” come first.
 That was our role.
 Understandably, we grew up in diaspora, amidst uncertain eco-geopolitical environment.

-My frustration was obvious during a conversation with one my close cousins, at the end of which his comment surprised me: “you need to love yourself more”.
+During a conversation with one of my close cousins, my frustration became obvious.
+He surprised me by saying: “you need to love yourself more”.
 “How do I do that?”
 I asked naively.

 The answer was not something that he could put into words.
-However, the enigmatic expression on his face, prompted the beginning of my self-discovery journey – and eventually the tag line on my website: Find Yourself.
+His enigmatic facial expression prompted the beginning of my self-discovery journey – and eventually the tag line on my website: Find Yourself.
 Live Your Life.

 Self-love is a vast minefield, but I managed to create a practical short cut for myself, and I would like to share it with you:

-- Do NOT put yourself down, out of insecurity or humility; because others will do so if you do.
+- Do NOT put yourself down, out of insecurity or humility because others will do so if you do.

 - Be positive, allow yourself to be all that you can be; until you truly are.
 “Second nature” is nurtured not forced.

 - Use positive statements, even when you are describing negative situations; like “I can’t make up my mind now, but I will later”, or “I can’t remember now, but it will come to me”, or “I am not skilled at this now, but I will be”, etc.